Scams Are Becoming More Rampant Nowadays — Avoid Being a Victim of Phishing

 Cybercriminals can do this by installing malicious software on your computer or stealing personal information off your computer.
-They also use social engineering to convince you to install malicious software or hand over personal information under false pretenses.
+They also use social engineering to convince you to install malicious software.
+The worst-case scenario is when they require you to hand over personal information under false pretences.
 The perpetrators then use this private information to commit identity theft.
 Typically a victim receives a message that appears to have been sent by a known contact or organisation.
 An attachment or links in the message may install malware on the user’s device or direct them to a malicious website set up to trick them into divulging personal and financial information, such as passwords, account IDs or credit card details.

 To lure a victim of phishing scams, they send messages that look like they are genuinely from a well-known company, they include logos and other identifying information taken directly from that company’s website.
 If you provide the scammer with your details online or over the phone, they will use them to carry out fraudulent activities, such as using your credit cards and stealing your money.
 Phishing scams vary widely in terms of their complexity, the quality of the forgery, and the attacker’s objective.
 There are numerous types of phishing, which include:

 How to Deal with Phishing Scams

 If you’re concerned about your account or need to reach an organisation you do business with, call the number on your financial statements or on the back of your credit card.
 If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.
-You are also advised to lodge a report with your local authorities to ensure the personal information you provided is not misused in any way.
-If you need any help on any IT Security Services, feel free to contact IT Solution.
+You also need to lodge a report with your local authorities to secure your personal information in any way.
+If you need any help with Email Security Services, feel free to contact IT Solution.